ZZL0897/RPH-Counter/README.md

 # RPH-Counter

-**RPH-Counter: A Fully Convolutional Network-Based Model for Precise Field Detection and Counting of Rice Planthoppers**
+**RPH-Counter: Field Detection and Counting of Rice Planthoppers Using a Fully Convolutional Network with Object-Level Supervision**

 ## Preview